Request for Proposals

 Driving Research Questions

-The list below illustrates the types of questions the Consumer Protection Research Initiative is hoping to address through this call.
+The list below illustrates the types of questions the Consumer Protection Research Initiative is hoping to address through its call for proposals.
 However, it is not an exhaustive list, and any technically sound and policy-relevant project that addresses the key consumer risks listed above will be considered.

 - What approaches to disclosure and transparency can better inform consumers about fees and pricing, or address the hidden and high prices consumers sometimes pay for financial services?